djdrjeff/phase3project_KelvinNjenga/README.md

 ## Dataset
 Source: The dataset is obtained from the City of Chicago's Traffic Crashes dataset.

-## NB: To access the Dataset steps below need to be followed
+## NB: To access the Dataset, the steps below need to be followed

 1. On the git repository there is a notepad docuement which has alink to the dataset used for this project.
 2. Click on the link it will take you to a goodle drive folder whjere teh data is residing